 As U.S. states like Alabama, Kentucky, and Georgia are passing laws restricting abortion and gearing up to challenge the Roe v.
 Wade decision in the U.S. Supreme Court, I look on from north of the border with dismay and disgust.
 I wouldn’t want to live in a country where limited reproductive rights could mean that my body wouldn’t necessarily be my own.

 Isn’t it interesting that it seems to be mostly men trying to pass laws imposing their beliefs on women’s bodies?
-If it was women trying to dictate what happens with men’s bodies, particularly their reproductive system, is there a snowball’s chance in hell that would actually happen?
+If it was women trying to dictate what happens with men’s bodies, particularly their reproductive systems, is there a snowball’s chance in hell that would actually happen?
 Of course not.

 This shouldn’t be about which side should “win”.
 You don’t see pro-choice advocates trying to force women who are anti-choice to have abortions.
 People have the right to their own views, but they shouldn’t be able to enact those views on women’s bodies.

 Given the current climate, I am very glad that I don’t live in the United States.
 The idea of Supreme Court Justice Brett Kavanaugh having a say over what happens to women’s bodies is revolting.
 Women’s reproductive health is a health care issue that should be addressed on an individual basis; it should involve a woman and her doctor, and significant others of her choosing.
 No one should be imposing their views, particularly their own religious views, on women’s bodies.
 Reproductive rights need to be treated as rights.